 That little voice was very convincing.

-Truth is, I don’t even like coffee that much.
+Truth is, I didn’t even like coffee that much when I started this.
 But it was a great treat to wake up to.

 Should you do this one?
 If you can find a treat that motivates you but doesn’t blow your daily nutritional habits, absolutely go for it.
 Just make sure to keep it simple enough that you can be mostly asleep while preparing it.

 Tip 4 – Independent School Work in the Morning

 I wanted to give my kids some extra responsibility, have them distracted for my morning “blah” hour(s), and still be at least a bit productive.

 I thought about asking them to do chores, but they tend to be loud when doing chores.

 So I found some school work they could do independently.
 Some of it is on the computer (Prodigy math game) and other times I’ll leave something out the night before.